airbnb/lottie/android.md

 However, if your animation isn't the perfect size, you have two options:

 ---
-# ImageView scaleType

-LottieAnimationView is a wrapped `ImageView` and it supports `centerCrop`, `centerInside`, and `fitXY` so you may use those two as you would with any other image.

-## Scaling Up/Down

-`LottieAnimationView` and `LottieDrawable` both have a `setScale(float)` API that you can use to manually scale up or down your animation.
-This is rarely useful but can be in certain situations.

-If your animation is performing slowly, make sure to check the documentation on [performance](/android/performance.md).
-However, try scaling your animation down in combination with a scaleType.
-This will reduce the amount that Lottie renders per frame.
-This is particularly helpful if you have large mattes or masks.

----
 # Dynamic Properties

 You can update properties dynamically at runtime.
 This can be used for a variety of purposes such as: